Detecting Accelerating Eccentric Binaries in the LISA Band: Analytical Consideration

 We can relate the intrinsic $M_{\rm total}$ with the intrinsic $\mathcal{M}_{c}$ via the symmetry mass ratio $\nu$ (see Eq.(\ref{eq:mc-mtotal})).
 But as mentioned above, in the template fitting of accelerating GW sources, the $M_{\rm total}$ remains its intrinsic value while the $\mathcal{M}_o$ is biased.
 Thus, instead of being its intrinsic value ($\nu_{\rm int}$), the fitted symmetric mass ratio has to be biased ($\nu^{'}$) to make $\mathcal{M}_{o}$ and $M_{\rm total}$ agree with each other:

-In other words, the acceleration distorts the GW signal by changing the $\dot{f}_o$ (width of each harmonic in the frequency domain) but keeping the $\Delta f$ (the position displacement of each harmonic).
-We can create a similar signature with non-accelerating waveforms by changing the parameter ($\nu$).
+In other words, the acceleration distorts the GW signal by changing the $\dot{f}_o$ (width of each harmonic in the frequency domain) but keeping the $\Delta f$ (the position displacement of each harmonic) unchanged.
+We can create a similar signature with non-accelerating waveforms by changing the symmetric mass ratio.
 Thus, sometimes it is still possible to find a non-accelerating GW template that fits the accelerating GW signal for the leading order.
 However, when the amplitude of acceleration increases, such degeneracy will eventually break.

 In particular, since the symmetric mass ratio $\nu$ (and also $\nu^{'}$) has an upper bound of $0.25$, the observed chirp mass has a clear limit for a given total mass, i.e., $\mathcal{M}_{o}\leq0.25^{3/5}M_{\rm total}$.
 This limit can then be translated to a maximum acceleration $a_{\rm max}$ for which the observed chirp mass reaches $0.25^{3/5}M_{\rm total}$.
 In other words, when the acceleration exceeds $a_{\rm max}$, $\mathcal{M}_{o}>0.25^{3/5}M_{\rm total}$, we cannot find a proper match in non-accelerating GW templates to fit both the $\mathcal{M}_{c}$ ($\dot{f}_o$) and the $M_{\rm total}$ ($\Delta f$).